TomKugelman/Red-Black-Trees/README.md

 - FindMin -- Takes 1 integer as an argument and searches the tree for a node with that value, then traverses down its left subtree until it finds a <leftChild> leaf.
 - FindMax -- Takes 1 integer as an argument and searches the tree for a node with that value, then traverses down its right subtree until it finds a <rightChild> leaf.
 - NumOfNodes -- Takes no arguments and only calls <CountNodes()>.
-- CountNodes -- Takes 1 RedBlackNode as an argument (which should always be the ROOT) and recursively traverses the tree counting each node and <strong>returns</strong> an integer
+- CountNodes -- Takes 1 RedBlackNode as an argument (which should always be the ROOT) and recursively traverses the tree counting each node and returns an integer
 - Rebalance -- Takes 1 RedBlackNode as an argument and checks whether a rule for Red-Black trees has been broken, then calls the function that fixes the tree.
 - ColorFlip -- Takes 1 RedBlackNode as an argument.
 Flips the grandparents color to RED and sets both of the grandparents children to BLACK.
 - LeftRightRotation -- Takes 1 RedBlackNode as an argument.
 Performs a left rotation then a right rotation.
 Further details within <Tree.cs>.